bhrt-sharma/Emotion-Detection/README.md

 If any issues and suggestions to me, you can create an [issue](https://github.com/omar178/Emotion-recognition/issues).

-If you like this work please help me by giving me some stars.
+>If you like this work please help me by giving me *some stars*.